Racine Juniors Volleyball Club 2016-2017 FAQ

 How often do we play in tournaments and where do we play?

 Depending on the level and age of the team, regional athletes will play somewhere between 6 – 11 tournament days.
-National athletes may play as many as 20 tournament dates.
-See tentative schedule.
+Travel athletes may play as many as 20 tournament dates.
 Tournaments are played on either Saturday or Sunday or even both.
 For our regional teams, we will schedule most of our tournaments within an easy driving distance to Racine.
-See tentative tournament schedule.

 I play other sports; can I still play club volleyball?